-With three internships and three study abroad trips completed, international business major Jessica Feoli builds a network to help her reach a career in global business development.
+With four internships and three study abroad trips completed, international business major Jessica Feoli builds a network to help her reach a career in global business development.

 - School of Business Administration

 By choosing Widener, Jessica gained the support of the university’s industry-connected faculty, staff, and alumni.
-These connections have helped her secure positions with the Philadelphia Phillies, Children’s Hospital of Philadelphia, and UPS.
+These connections have helped her secure positions with the Philadelphia Phillies, Children’s Hospital of Philadelphia, UPS, and Chester Upland Youth Soccer.
 And, they’ve guided her as she embarked on life-changing trips from Europe to the Caribbean.

 Every study abroad trip, every internship opportunity, every volunteer event, every class is contributing to me not only being a better person, but better in business.
 The world of business today requires us to be globally active.
 I know international business is going to take me far. - Jessica Feoli '21

 During Jessica’s first semester at Widener, her professor encouraged her to attend a Q&A session with Phillies employees.
 This led to Jessica fatefully meeting a director who helped her secure a second-semester, freshman-year internship in the sales/marketing department for the professional baseball team.

 She’s also embraced Widener’s ethos of civic engagement, serving as a Presidential Service Corps Bonner Leader and UPS Student Community Outreach Coordinator.
 Through these programs, she led a Martin Luther King Jr. Day service project in which 2,000 education kits were packaged and delivered by UPS trucks to in-need elementary schools.

 Jessica secured another development internship junior year at Children’s Hospital of Philadelphia.
 The world-renowned hospital gave Jessica a deeper understanding of the intersection between global service and business development.